 Temple Number 7 – Ta Som

-Walking through this impressive entry and reminiscent of the South Gate Entrance, where high relief sculpture are abound in this well preserved temple – that holds a hidden surprise.
+Walking through this impressive entry and reminiscent of the South Gate Entrance, where high relief sculpture abounds in this well-preserved temple – that holds a hidden surprise.

 Temple Number 8 – Chau Say Trevoda